the refining process

-Only about 40% of crude oil is comprised of the ingredients for the high-quality fuels we produce.
+Only about 40 percent of crude oil is comprised of the ingredients for the high-quality fuels we produce.
 The remaining components of crude are heavy, poor performing fuels.
 To convert the heavy fuels to usable transportation fuels requires a relatively new process known as conversion or cracking.
 Using cracking units, the large molecules in heavy fuels are converted into smaller molecules, which we can use to make the transportation fuels you need.

 - The Coker is a thermal cracking unit.
 It heats the heaviest portion of the crude to a high temperature, causing it to crack into lighter materials.
 The light materials produced are gasoline, jet fuel and diesel.
 The light fuels boil off, leaving behind a solid coal-like material called petroleum coke.
 Petroleum coke is transported to the Port of Los Angeles, where it is shipped to Asia and Europe to be used in heating and manufacturing.